Barry Boughner

-Barry Michael Boughner (born January 29, 1948 in Delhi, Ontario) is a Canadian former professional ice hockey left winger.
+Barry Michael Boughner (born January 29, 1948) is a Canadian former professional ice hockey left winger.
 He played 20 National Hockey League games with the Oakland Seals/California Golden Seals between 1969 and 1971, going scoreless with 11 penalty minutes.
 He also played in the minor leagues, retiring in 1975.

 Boughner served as head coach for the Niagara Falls Flyers of the Ontario Hockey Association for a portion of the 1979–80 season.